 Fact: Out of all the natural disasters in the United States, floods are the most common.

 Another fact?
-Prepping for one is a crucial part of emergency preparedness, even if you don’t live near any body of water.
+Prepping for floods is a crucial part of emergency preparedness, even if you don’t live near any body of water.

-In this article, we talk about why you need to get ready for floods and what to do before, during, and after one.
+In this article, we talk about why you need to care about floods and how to prepare for a flood.

 Let’s get started: